LukasP726/Spring/README.md

     cd /path/to/your/project
     ```

-3. *(Optional)* If the project requires an external database, configure the database connection in the `src/main/resources/application.properties` file:
+3. Configure the database connection in the `src/main/resources/application.properties` file:
     ```properties
     spring.datasource.url=jdbc:mysql://localhost:3306/your_database
     spring.datasource.username=your_username